El Draft 2005

 The Draft 2005 is the compilation album by Chencho Records and Boy Wonder.

 The production was to bring together reggaeton singers and producers of some seniority who presented and apadrinarían other singers on this album.
 In this release have come singers like R.K.M & Ken-Y, Jowell & Randy, Guelo Star, John Eric and others.

+It peaked on the Top Latin Rhythm Albums chart at #1.